Manu404/Discord.WikiLog/README.md

 # Politilog
-A discord webhook based tool to publish media wiki change event to discord
+A tool based on discord webhook to publish media wiki change event to discord triggereg by cronjob to monitor wiki

 Future plan to make it usable by anyone.